Cat-Lips/GodotSharp.SourceGenerators/README.md

 ```

 ### `Autoload`
-  * `Autoload` is a generated class (ie, not attribute) in Godot namespace
+  * `Autoload` class attribute
     * Provides strongly typed access to autoload nodes defined in editor project settings
     * Supports tscn nodes & gd/cs scripts with C# compatible types inferred wherever possible
-  * `AutoloadRename` is an additional attribute that can be used to provide C# friendly names
+  * `AutoloadRename` is an additional attribute that can be used to provide C# friendly names if required
-eg, for the following autoloads (defined in project.godot):
 #### Examples:
+project.godot:
 ```project.godot
 [autoload]